 - This is your audience ticket!

 How to Trick Bring a deck and let the spectator choose a random card.

 Look at the bottom card in your hand as your spectator does this.
-Make a note of it as it is the key to finding the card of your choice.
+Note it, as it is the key to finding the card of your choice.

 When the spectator returns the card, make sure the key card is on the card.
 Place the spectator card on the stack and cut the stack.
 This will place the key card on top of the spectator card.

-Then turn the card face up and spread it out towards you and your audience.
+Then turn the card face up and spread it to you and your audience.
 If you look at the key card, you will see the selected card.

 Then try spelling the cards with each letter card until you reach the selected card.

 Example: If the selected card has 10 hits, spell one at a time until you reach the selected card.

 This trick is performed by splitting the deck into stacks of suits.

 Example: Hearts and spades on one pile, diamonds and clubs on the next.